 How do I give myself time as a mother?

-Making time for yourself is one of the most valuable gifts you can give your kids.
+Making personal time for yourself is one of the most valuable gifts you can give your kids.
 A well-rested mom will have the mental and physical health to nurture her growing family.

 But how do you make time for yourself when you’re constantly on the go?
 It’s all about grasping the little moments in your day and embracing mindfulness to appreciate them – even if it’s just a cup of coffee in peace or a relaxing bath at the end of the day.